 When doctors find cancer cells, they can often tell which part of the body had them first.
 It could be a certain organ, type of tissue, or part of your blood.
-If it can’t be pinpointed, then you have what’s called a carcinoma of unknown primary (CUP).
+If it can’t be pinpointed, then you have what’s called a cancer of unknown primary (CUP).

 What Are the Causes?